AleWaweru/metric-webApp-cryptoPanel/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Team & Students
+I would like to thank Microverse community for their supports.
+<p>I would like to thank <a href = "https://www.behance.net/sakwadesignstudio">Nelson Sakwa on Behance.</a> the author of the original design.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>